 Senior Vice President, ESPN & ABC Sports Remote Production Operations

 Since 2018, Chris Calcinari has been the senior vice president of remote production operations across ESPN and ABC’s sports programming.
 In 2008, Calcinari was named to his previous role of vice president, remote operations, overseeing remote studios, field operations, remote traffic, crewing, and mobile unit operations.
-In this role, Calcinari has direct oversight of the planning and execution for all productions in the field, including the hiring, travel, and payment for more than 80,000 technician day-hires annually.
-He and his team of close to 500 staffers handle the financial, technical and logistics planning; on-site operations, and remote transmission for more than 4,000 live events across ESPN, ESPN2, ESPNU, ESPN Deportes, ESPN3, SEC Network, Longhorn Network, ESPN International and ESPN on ABC.
-In addition, Calcinari is responsible for ESPN’s studio operations in Washington D.C., Austin, Florida (Coral Gables and Miami), and New York City.
+In this role, Calcinari has direct oversight of the planning and execution for all production in the field, including the hiring, travel, and payment for more than 80,000 technician day-hires annually.
+He and his team of close to 500 staffers handle the financial, technical and logistics planning; on-site operations, and remote transmission for more than 4,000 live events across ESPN, ESPN2, ESPNU, ESPN Deportes, ESPN3, ESPN+, SEC Network, Longhorn Network, ESPN International and ESPN on ABC.
+In addition, Calcinari is responsible for ESPN’s studio operations in Washington D.C., Austin, New York City and Las Vegas.

-In 2017, Calcinari and his team began working hand-in-hand with NEP and the Howard Hughes Corporation to plan, design and launch a new ESPN studio in the Seaport District in lower Manhattan.
-This new facility launched in April of 2018.
-At roughly 21,000 square feet, this state-of-the-art, 1080p technical facility houses two television studios, a radio/podcast studio, as well as technical and support space for over 70 technicians and production staffers.
-Over 200 hours of content per week, including Get Up, First Take, High Noon, Around the Horn and many ESPN Audio and digital shows originate from this new facility.
+In 2017, Calcinari and his team began working hand-in-hand with NEP and the Howard Hughes Corporation to plan, design and launch a new ESPN studio within the Seaport District in lower Manhattan.
+This facility launched in April of 2018.
+At roughly 21,000 square feet, this state-of-the-art, technical facility houses two television studios, a radio/podcast studio, as well as technical and support space for over 70 technicians and production staffers.
+Over 200 hours of content per week, including Get Up, First Take, Around the Horn, NFL Countdown, NBA Countdown and many ESPN Audio and digital shows originate from this facility.